 The landscape of marijuana laws has changed significantly over the past year.
 Of the five states with legalized or medical marijuana on the ballot, California, Massachusetts, Nevada and Maine all voted to fully legalize the use, cultivation distribution and sale of marijuana.
 Currently, a total eight states and Washington, DC will have fully legalized marijuana.
-Because of the sheer size of California, it is estimated 21 percent of US Citizens will soon live somewhere with access to legal cannabis.
+Because of the sheer size of California, it is estimated 21 percent of US Citizens now live somewhere with access to legal cannabis.

 Our researchers have been exploring the risks and benefits of marijuana for more than 40 years, contributing to the national conversation.
 More recently we have looked at the increasing use of marijuana, the potential risks and benefits of marijuana edibles, changing perceptions of marijuana, and marijuana in relationship to other forms of drug use.